amrutn/Recurrent-Neural-Network/README.md

 # Recurrent-Neural-Network
-Implementations of a general Recurrent Neural Network classes that is trained with FORCE learning or Gradient Descent.
+Implementations of a general Recurrent Neural Network classes that is trained with FORCE learning.
 We will use Dynamics Components Analysis and other statistical analysis techniques to map its activity onto low-dimensional subspaces and understand how network dynamics change during and after the training period.

-Based on the paper, "Generating Coherent Patterns of Activity from Chaotic Neural Networks" by Sussillo and Abbott, 2009
+Based on the papers, "full-FORCE: A target-based method for training recurrent networks" (2018), and "Generating Coherent Patterns of Activity from Chaotic Neural Networks" (2009) by Abbott et. al.

 See the initial results at RNN_model_FORCE.pdf for more information.
 Also, look in the Test folder for implementation examples.